Sailing Catapult

 The original round masts were sealed with cork.
 Topper used Polythene foam.
 Anodised aluminium doesn’t give sealants much of a chance to key to the surface and the odd failure has been known.

-Fortunately, I have not had to tackle the problem of re-sealing a mast.
-Those that have may be able to offer valuable advise to CCA members.
-I suspect that top mast seals would give trouble first.
+I think that top mast seals would give trouble first.
 My plan would be to strip out old seals and replace with 12mm thick marine ply interference-fit plugs, with sealant for added security.

 The forestay bridle with its block and soft line allows slack into the system whilst heeling the mast to port or starboard (but notice that when the mast is heeled towards its maximum, the system tightens up again).
 The length between the block stops determines the amount of introduced slack when heeling the mast and a distance of 480 mm is recommended.